Diwali and the New Year Celebrations 2014

-Diwali, the Festival of Lights has been and still is one of the most important occasions celebrated in India for many millennia.
-This year it also coincides with last day of Vikram Samvat year 208- the eve of the Indian New Year.
+Diwali, the Festival of Lights is one of the most important occasions celebrated in India for many millennia.

-Most importantly, it is referred to as the Festival of Lights, and is traditionally marked by placing decorated oil lamps (each called a (‘deep’) in rows (‘avali’) – hence the Sanskrit name, ‘Deepavali’.
+It is referred to as the Festival of Lights, and is traditionally marked by placing decorated oil lamps (each called a (‘deep’) in rows (‘avali’) – hence the Sanskrit name, ‘Deepavali’.
 This practice can be traced to the return of Bhagwan Rama to Ayodhya after vanquishing the evil King Ravana.
-The people of Ayodhya celebrated his return by lighting the streets with oil lamps and decorating their front yards with colorful patterned designs called a Rangoli.
-Diwali thus celebrates the triumph of good over evil and is a reminder to dispel inner darkness with the light of God’s presence.
+The people of Ayodhya celebrated his return by lighting the streets with oil lamps and decorating their front yards with colorful designs called a Rangoli.
+Diwali thus celebrates the triumph of good over evil and is a reminder to dispel inner darkness with the light of presence of God.

-There are many sentiments attached to the festivities.
+There are many sentiments associated with the festivities of Diwali.

 - It is a time for family.
 Bhai beej – when siblings honor one another and show mutual respect.